-Columbia Care is subject to the local and federal laws in the jurisdictions in which it operates.
-Outside of the United States, Columbia Care's products may be subject to tariffs, treaties and various trade agreements as well as laws affecting the importation of consumer goods.
-Columbia Care holds all required licenses for the production and distribution of its products in the jurisdictions in which it operates and continuously monitors changes in laws, regulations, treaties and agreements.
+We are subject to the local and federal laws in the jurisdictions in which we operate.
+Outside of the United States, our products may be subject to tariffs, treaties and various trade agreements as well as laws affecting the importation of consumer goods.
+We hold all required licenses for the production and distribution of our products in the jurisdictions in which we operate and continuously monitor changes in laws, regulations, treaties and agreements.